You want to apply Citizenship for adults

 The amount of time you must have lived in Sweden in order to become a Swedish citizen varies.

-The main rule is five years in Sweden
+The main rule is eight years in Sweden

-The main rule is that you must have lived in Sweden continuously for at least five years in order to become a Swedish citizen.
+The main rule is that you must have lived in Sweden continuously for at least eight years in order to become a Swedish citizen.

 Some people may become Swedish citizens after a short period of time: